fyc423/YCRCClusterSetupTutorial/README.md

 # YCRCClusterSetupTutorial
-Image Analysis and Processing Group Cluster Setup Tutorial
+# Image Analysis and Processing Group Computing Cluster Setup Tutorial
+This is an internal tutorial for setting up your project account for YCRC computing cluster use